iLVL-Key/FFXI/addons/Helper/readme.md

 ------

 ## Changelog

+Version 2.4.1
+- Fixed issue with logging into a character with your inventory already full results in "inventory is full" message spam.

 Version 2.4
 - Added Inventory Full notification.
 Default before this notification can play again is 15 minutes.